LRZ-CXS-Teaching/Julia26-course/hands-on/S3/PDE_solver.md

 The major performance gain did we already obtain by pre-/describing the sparsity pattern of the Jacobian used (in CSC format) by the implicit ODE solver.

+Furthermore, the solution time is anyway on the order of 2-3 minutes.
+It wasn't always so easy in the past!

 <div align="center">
   <img src="shg.png" width="800" alt="Swift-Hohenberg">
 </div>